metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ```netsh wfp show state``` to show current state, such as detailed information about dropped or allowed network packets.
 ```netsh wfp show filters``` to show current firewall filters (filters are made of firewall rules btw, rules by them self are just high level specifications traslated into these low leve filters.)
-- when you execute show state, it will generate xml file in the same directory where you executed the command, open this file with your some code editor such VS Code.
+- when you execute show state, it will generate xml file in the same directory where you executed the command, open this file with your code editor such VS Code.
 - what you are looking for here is an ID called "Filter Run-Time ID" and "Layer Run-Time ID", you can obtain these ID's from event viewer as shown in Event log (screen shot above).
 - select the "Filter Run-Time ID" number in event log (Filtering platform packet drop event of your choice), press CTRL + C to copy, go to VS Code, press CTRL + F to open "find box" and CTRL + V to paste the number, and hit enter to jump to this event.
 - here you are looking for "dispalyData" node which will tell what cause the drop, this will be the name of a firewall rule or default firewall action such as default action or boot time filter.